WPP-Public/akqa-nz-silverstripe-model-admin-filter/readme.md

     }
     ```

-    The example above will add custom filter of `dateRange` which is a date range filter of `Created` field.
+    The example above will add custom filter of `dateTimeRange` which is a date time range filter of `Created` field.
-    This filter will display record where `Created` dates are between selected range.
+    This filter will display record where `Created` dates and times are between selected range.

 ## Common Field Attribute